KentStateWeb/rwd/class/assignments/project-summary.md

 ## The Setup

 * You're an employee at a small web design shop and have just gotten one of your first clients - a small website project for their business.
-* Your boss has assigned you and another colleage to the project.
+* Your boss has assigned you and coworker to the project.
 You are both equally responsible for development, design and content strategy.
-* The client is launching their business in January, so they need most of the design/development done and approved before then.
+* The client is launching their business in February, so they need most of the design/development done and approved before then.
 * They plan to put the site into a content management system - but they need a working style guide and prototype in order to effectively implement it.
 * They have an onsite employee who will be maintaining and improving the website after the project is finished.